Join us for an adventure in flavor!

 Why We Loved Spanish Vegetable Stew

-1. Rich in flavor: Pisto is cooked slowly, allowing the flavors of the different vegetables to blend together, creating a rich, complex flavor profile.
+- Rich flavors: Pisto is cooked slowly, allowing the flavors of the different veggies to blend together beautifully.

-6. Easy to make: Pisto doesn’t require any special cooking skills or equipment, and it’s a great way to use up leftover vegetables.
+- It’ easy to make: Pisto doesn’t require any special cooking skills, and it’s a great way to use up leftover vegetables.

 What is Pisto?

-Pisto, also known as “pisto manchego”, is a Spanish dish that originated in the region of Castilla-La Mancha, located in the heart of the Iberian Peninsula.
+Pisto, also known as “pisto manchego”, is a Spanish dish that originated in the region of Castilla-La Mancha.
 It is traditionally a summer dish, as it utilizes an abundance of seasonal vegetables.

 The name “pisto” means “pounded” in Spanish, which refers to the original method of preparation where vegetables were ground or pounded in a mortar.
 The dish can trace its roots back to the Moorish occupation of Spain, where similar vegetable stews were common.